 However, despite their amazing work, securing placements for this first batch proved difficult.
-We were discouraged but not defeated.
-Then the pandemic hit, and we were forced to shift to online learning.
-This unexpected move paused training for our candidates with neurodiversity.
-In 2022, with the return to offline training, we restarted training for candidates in the neuro divergent spectrum, focusing on Microsoft Excel fundamentals and data entry using the user-friendly Zoho Books.
+Discouraged but not defeated, the pandemic forced a shift to online learning.
+In 2022, we restarted training for candidates in the neuro divergent spectrum, focusing on Microsoft Excel fundamentals and data entry using the user-friendly Zoho Books.

 This simplified system allowed them to identify invoices and bills, bypassing the complexities of accounting.